andrzeng/2word4vec/README.md

 # 2word4vec

-This project replicates the results of Mikolov et al, 2013.
-Efficient Estimation of Word Representations in Vector Space\
+This project replicates the results of Mikolov et al, 2013. *Efficient Estimation of Word Representations in Vector Space*

 Instructions on running:

-Open up __main__.py and run using Python 3.8.7 (newer versions should work as well).
+Open up \_\_main\_\_.py  using Python 3.8.7 (newer versions should work as well).